dotlang/language/Enhancements.md

 N - We expect all `import` statements be grouped together.
 So why not merge them all like go?

-\* - Disable sending param values as another template type to a template: `auto x = tuple<tuple<tuple<int, ivar>...` Values for template parameters should be either one of primitive types or a simple class name.
+N - Disable sending param values as another template type to a template: `auto x = tuple<tuple<tuple<int, ivar>...` Values for template parameters should be either one of primitive types or a simple class name.
 Later to be decided.
+We cannot do that.

 N - Remove template and generic code?
 Everybody seems complaining about them in other languages.
 No. We have relied heavily on this (tuple, map/reduce, ...).
 We just make sure this will be as simple as possible without ambiguity and complexity.
 Being strongly typed is one of powers of Electron and removing templates will force us to loose this property too.